 When she moved to the central coast of California, she began working on an organic farm, at first growing vegetables and fruit and eventually growing cut flowers.
 The beauty of the flowers, the magic of cultivating life, and the energy of working outside confirmed for Betsy that she had found her true vocation as a farmer.

 She went on to earn a Certificate in Ecological Horticulture from the UC Santa Cruz Farm and Gardens.
 She returned to the Northeast to apprentice under another veteran organic vegetable farmer, but, ultimately, she could not escape her love of growing flowers.
-As she enters her fifth year of farming, she is delighted to be joining the team at Anderson Acres to grow and design with flowers full-time.
+This is her sixth year of farming, and she is delighted to be the assistant manager at Anderson Acres Farm.